worldbank/gld/GLD/PHL/Education_Levels.md

 | Undergraduate, Basic Programs or Equivalent | University Incomplete or Complete |
 | Masters, 70000 level | University Incomplete or Complete |
 | Doctorate, 80000 level | University Incomplete or Complete |

+### Notes specific to the 2017 PSCED Classification

+Similar to some of the years in the 2008 PSCED Classification above, some survey years have values within the same year, between different-month rounds that do not correspond.
+Also similarly, some of these "mismatched" values are labelled, and some are not.

+#### Additional Notes for 2019

+The first two rounds of 2019, Janurary and April, are factor labelled data types and the second two, July and October, are integer, without labels.
+The underlying value labels for all may, in theory, be the same.
+However, the underlying values for the first two rounds are slightly different than those of the second two.
+The PSCED 2017 codebooks is quite extensive and clear that the values and labels for the first two rounds are *almost* exactly correct, expect for a few exception in early school year groupings: it appears that the some education categories have been grouped and the resulting grouping has been formed into a numeric value that does not appear in the codebook.

+For example, instead of listing out the "raw" values for grade 1, grade 2, grade 3, grade 4, and grade 5 -- and making labels for each -- the data has been constructed with a "new" value `y` that represents "grades 1-5" with a label such as "Grades 1-5".
+Neither this value nor label appear in the 2017 PSCED, nor the numeric versions of the variables in other rounds.
+The original values that represent grades 1, grades 2, grades 3, etc do not appear in the factor labelled data variables, nor is there an "original" integer variable avaiable.

+This "grouping" appears to have been constructed for:
+- grades 1 - 5
+- grades 7 - 9

+Furthermore, there are key non-grouped levels that, similarly, do not appear in the 2017 PSCED codebook, including those for:
+- Grade 10, but whose value *does not* appear in the integer data for other rounds
+- Grade 11, and whose value *does* appear in the integer data for other rounds
+- Grade 12, and whose value *does* appear in the integer data for other rounds

+All of this probably calls for a by-round coding of the educational levels